FAQs – Employers Benefits

 If you integrate (coordinate) the sick leave (pay the employee sick leave wages in an amount which is the difference between the SDI benefit and the employee's full wage), the sick leave benefits received by the employee will not affect the SDI benefit.

-Paid Family Leave (PFL) benefits are reportable for federal purposes but not state tax purposes.
-The EDD will provide all claimants with a 1099G form and forward a copy of the 1099G to the federal IRS.
-The PFL benefits are not taxable or reportable to the California State Franchise Tax Board.
+PFL benefits are reportable for federal purposes but not state tax purposes.
+The EDD will provide all claimants with a 1099G form and forward a copy of the 1099G to the IRS.
+PFL benefits are not taxable or reportable to the California State Franchise Tax Board.